Mariners pitcher Austin Adams is grateful to be back from a knee injury and talking trash with teammates

 • Servais jokingly asked for the sources who gave The Seattle Times the now-viral video of Kelenic’s home run swing on Tuesday, even hinting it might have been Kelenic himself.
 As a policy, the Times does not reveal anonymous sources.

 “There have been a few pitchers that volunteered to face him,” Servais said.
-“He got into that one pretty good, but the guys were chirping about a little bit and I can’t believe it showed up on social media as quick as it did.”
+“He got into that one pretty good, but the guys were chirping about a little bit, and I can’t believe it showed up on social media as quick as it did.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.